aim97/Neural-networks/Theory basics/Improving DNNs/ML_strategy.md

 # Structuring Machine Learning Projects
 This section will discuss the process of building a Deep learning model, the steps you need to take through out the development, and how to solve the problems that arise in during it in the most effective way.
+This Section is based on the Deeplearning.ai course with same name, and is made to summarize and focus its content.

 ### Why?
 The process of building a Deep learning model can be quite lengthy, when you reach a low accuracy there are many  things you might want to try, like getting more data, adjusting the hyper parameters (learning rate, B.N. beta, ...etc), changing the optimization technique, or using a whole new neural network architecture.

 All these solutions are great but which one is most effective?, you may spend months collecting more data only to get slight increase in accuracy, only to realize afterwards that you could solve the problem by adding more layers, or using a new network architecture could have solved your problem faster.

-This section is like guidelines and bast practices to take to develop Deep learning models faster.
+This section is like guidelines and best practices to take to develop Deep learning models faster.

 ### ILOs
 After completing this section you should be able to answer the following questions about your ML project.
 1. If the performance is low, what is the problem?
-2. How to best fix this problem while causing as little effect as possible on other metrics?
+2. How to best address the problem while avoiding any unintended effects on other metrics?

 ## Orthogonalization
-It's a term used to the act of isolating the effects of your actions, simply put, you want any action you might take to control at most 1 variable, for example, *Batch normalization* is an action that **ONLy** affects *variance*, *adding more data* is an action that should **ONLY** affect *avoidable-bias*.
+It's the act of isolating the effects of your actions, to make sure no unintended conequences would arise, for example, *Batch normalization* is an action that **ONLy**  affects *variance*, *adding more data* is an action that should **ONLY** affect *avoidable-bias*.

-##### Why use Orthogonalization?
+### Why use Orthogonalization?
 it makes results easier to understand, and makes decision making easier, when ever you find a problem during the development, you first identify the problem, is it *bias*, *variance*, *both*, *mismatch issue*, ...etc.